Johnny Papalia: "Made Man"

 Papalia often seized control of various businesses by asking of the business owners the question "Johnny Papalia-does that mean anything to you?"
 When the answer was no, Papalia replied "Well, it's going to.
 I'm your new partner."
 Those who refused his offers of partnership were then beaten bloody by Papalia's thugs.
 Papalia especially liked to target stockbrokers who worked on Toronto's Bay Street, usually demanding that they pay him about $1,000 per week as "protection", supposedly against their enemies, but in fact for protection against being beaten by Papalia's crew.
 The Hamilton police chief, Leonard Lawrence, stated in a press conference that Papalia was the leading suspect in a number of beatings of businessmen, saying, "We have heard rumors that gangland beatings have taken place here recently, but when we question people who are said to be involved, nobody-including the victims-shows much interest in talking to us.
 It is typical of what happens when a syndicate tries to take over and organize crime."
 The protection payments served as seed money for Papalia's loan sharking business, which he called "shylocking."
 Papalia's principle enforcer was Howard "Baldy" Chard, a professional heavyweight boxer with a scarred face.
 Chard failed to win any professional titles, but during his time in Kingston Penitentiary, had been the prison boxing champion, a title that commanded both respect and fear on the streets.
-In 1955, Papalia organized in Toronto a bare-knuckle boxing match between Chard and James.
-J. Parker, the former British Empire and Canadian heavyweight champion.
-Papalia, a boxing fan, together with 100 guests watched the last known bare knuckles boxing match in Canada, a fight that was notorious for its bloodiness and ended with Chard defeating Parker.